colebrumley/docker-etcd/README.md

 Recently added a run script so that http is not hard-coded into the Dockerfile (for running over SSL).
 Just overwrite `$CLIENT_URLS` and `$PEER_URLS` at runtime.

+Since the image uses an `ENTRYPOINT` it accepts passthrough arguments to etcd.

 ```sh
 docker run \
   -d \